 International Standard for Education

-The World Anti-Doping Code International Standard for Education (ISE) is a mandatory International Standard developed as part of the World Anti-Doping Program.
+The World Anti-Doping Code International Standard for Education is a mandatory International Standard developed as part of the World Anti-Doping Program.
+It was developed in consultation with Signatories, public authorities, and other relevant stakeholders.